JGPerks/Pure-Tone/DOCUMENTATION/Sprint 2/Statement of Work.md

 - Bind keys to unique waveforms.
 - Create an oscilloscope to view waveforms.
 - Allow multiple keys/waveforms to be played at once.
+- Create start and stop recording buttons and save audio as .wav file.

 ## Scope
 - We will play unique waveforms binded to keys on the keyboard using Python.